Remember-It’s Always Food First

 A good multivitamin is one that provides a wide range of vitamins and minerals.
 There are over 40 different nutrients and other bioactive molecules we get from foods that each fill a critical role in basic cell functions.
 Miss any one of them, and it throws a wrench into the molecular machinery.
 With so many vital trace ingredients, a multivitamin provides a good insurance policy for dietary nutrient gaps.

 Why One Multivitamin Is Better Than a Handful of Separate Pills

 More Is Not Better

 There is always the temptation to think that “if a little is good, more has got to be better.”
 Not true.
-While some water soluble vitamins can be taken at high doses without any problems, many nutrients provide benefit only within a certain dosage range.
+While some water-soluble vitamins can be taken at high doses without any problems, many nutrients provide benefits only within a certain dosage range.

 Some Nutrients Compete With Others

 This is particularly true for minerals that compete for the same absorption sites.
 For example, if you take too much zinc, it will interfere with iron absorption.

 A classic example of nutrient interdependency is the relationship between calcium and vitamin D. When there is not enough vitamin D, calcium absorption is reduced.
 Another: iron is absorbed better when taken with vitamin C.